The Casson-Sullivan invariant for homeomorphisms of 4-manifolds: Unstable realisation of the Casson-Sullivan invariant

-Using the fact that $x$ is hit by an element from $H_1(X;\Z)$ and the description of the leftmost map denoted by $\iota_*$ from \Cref{lem:spectral_sequence_vertical_map}, a simple diagram chase tells us that $a(x)$ is in the image of~$\iota_*$.
+From \zcref{lem:duality} it follows that $x$ is hit by an element from $H_1(X;\Z)$.
+Using this fact and the description of the leftmost map denoted by $\iota_*$ from \zcref{lem:spectral_sequence_vertical_map}, a simple diagram chase tells us that $a(x)$ is in the image of~$\iota_*$.
 Hence by naturality of assembly maps, and the fact that $L_5^s(\Z[\Gamma])=0$, we have that $\theta(x)=0$, completing the proof. \end{proof}

-\Cref{prop:partial_realisation} tells us that we can also find examples of homeomorphisms that are not stably (pseudo-)smoothable but are homotopic to the identity for $4$-manifolds with fundamental group~$\Z\times \Z/2n$.
+\zcref{prop:partial_realisation} tells us that we can also find examples of homeomorphisms that are not stably (pseudo-)smoothable but are homotopic to the identity for $4$-manifolds with fundamental group~$\Z\times \Z/2n$.
 Note also that the above arguments would have worked just as well with $\Z$ replaced with $\Z^n$, so we can also find non-smoothable homeomorphisms in those cases as well.